4 Methods: Getting Yourself Out of Bankruptcy in Singapore

 - Any of your personal circumstances (e.g. illness) which prevent you from earning a meaningful income for the rest of the bankruptcy period, up to 7 years (for first-time bankrupts) or 9 years (for repeat bankrupts) from the administration date of your bankruptcy (i.e. the date on which you submitted your statement of affairs).

-(2) A certain validity period must have passed after the administration date of your bankruptcy.
+(2) A certain validity period must have passed from the date of satisfactory submission of your Statement of Affairs

 The applicable validity period depends on: